gadossey/content-ops-starter/content/pages/index.md

       type: TitleBlock
       styles:
         self:
-          textSize: lg:text-3xl md:text-2xl sm:text-xl
+          textSize: 'lg:text-3xl md:text-2xl sm:text-xl'
     subtitle: Reduce Your Cooking Costs
     text: >
       Enhance your cooking experience with our efficient biomass cookstoves.
 Our stoves reduce charcoal consumption by 40%, helping you save money and protect the environment.
     actions:
       - label: Get started
         url: /about